2 Popular Sayings Every Organisation Needs to BAN

 Imagine moving to a new organisation or role.
 You see how some things could be done better and share this with your colleagues.
-Only to be told “that’s how it’s always don’t around here”.
+Only to be told “that’s how it’s always done around here”.
 Sounds familiar?
 And how did you feel when that happened?
 If you’re anything like many others we’ve interviewed through our journey of helping organisations create innovative, growth-oriented cultures for the past 17 years, soon enough it’ll start to feel like you’re butting heads against a brick wall.
 And then one day, you just think “why bother????”.
 And right at that moment, one of the most valuable opportunities you were brought into the organisation to create – to offer a fresh, unbiased take on how things could be done better – diminishes into the ether.
 Another victim of Groupthink.

 In my opinion, the thinking “if it ain’t broke, don’t fix it” kills creativity and growth and does not belong in the lexicon of any organisation serious about remaining relevant and competitive.
 Change is the only constant and the surest path to obsolescence is a culture that isn’t constantly challenging the status quo and open to fresh ideas.